 How to File a Complaint

-A person wishing to file a complaint should contact the Keller Police Department in one of the following ways.
+A person wishing to file a complaint should contact the Keller Police Department in person or one in of the following ways.

 - After business hours or on weekends, call our dispatch office at 817-743-4522 and ask to speak to an On-Duty Supervisor

 All complaints will be handled promptly.
 You will be interviewed by an assigned supervisor.

-Any person who believes that they have been subject to racial profiling by any Keller Police officer should immediately file a complaint with the on-duty supervisor or call the number above.
+Any person who believes that they have been subject to biased policing or enforcement by any Keller Police officer or employee should immediately file a complaint with the on-duty supervisor in person or call the number above.

-Racial profiling is defined as: any law enforcement-initiated action based on an individual's race, ethnicity, or national origin rather than on the individual's behavior or on information identifying the individual as having engaged in criminal activity.
+Biased policing or enforcement is defined as: any law enforcement-initiated action based on an individual's race, ethnicity, national origin, gender, sexual orientation/identity, religion, age, disability, occupation, or any other identifiable characteristic rather than on the individual's behavior or on information identifying the individual as having engaged in criminal activity.

 The Texas Government Code Section 614.021 provides that a complaint regarding a peace officer's conduct must be in writing and signed by the complainant, in order to be considered by the Chief of Police.
-A copy of the complaint will also be provided to the officer or employee, if the investigation will not be compromised and before disciplinary action is taken.
+However, the Chief may sign the complaint when a complainant wishes to remain anonymous.
+A copy of the complaint will also be provided to the officer or employee before disciplinary action is taken, if the investigation will not be compromised.

 What Happens When a Complaint IS Substantiated?